-It is important to note that in most receptive tasks that assess a child's vocabulary knowledge the child is provided with a word or a sign and has to select a picture that matches its meaning from a set of pictures (e.g., the Peabody Picture Vocabulary Test (PPVT; Dunn & Dunn, 1997) for spoken languages; the British Sign Language (BSL) vocabulary test (Mann & Marshall, 2013) and the receptive vocabulary test for German Sign Language (Wildemann, 2008) for signed languages).
+It is important to note that in most receptive tasks that assess a child's vocabulary knowledge the child is provided with a word or a sign and has to select a picture that matches its meaning from a set of pictures.
+This is true, for example, for the Peabody Picture Vocabulary Test (Dunn & Dunn, 1997) for spoken languages; the British Sign Language vocabulary test (Mann & Marshall, 2012), and the receptive vocabulary test for German Sign Language (Wildemann, 2008) for signed languages.
 In contrast, as mentioned above, the task used in the current study is a sign-to-sign matching receptive task assessing both sides of the equation of the antonyms knowledge.
-The task aims to explore the developmental path of antonyms comprehension in ASL throughout the school years (ages four to 18).
+The task aims to explore the developmental path of antonyms comprehension in ASL throughout the school years (ages 4 to 18).
 This is the first study in which a vocabulary antonym task has been tested on a large age range of deaf children in any signed language.